MonerooHQ/moneroo-php/README.md

 - Each time you make a change, you must update the README.md file.

 ## Security Vulnerabilities
 If you discover a security vulnerability within Moneroo php SDK, please send an e-mail to Moneroo Security via [hello@moneroo.io](mailto:security@moneroo.io).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Moneroo php SDK is open-sourced software licensed under the [MIT license](LICENSE.md).
+The Moneroo PHP SDK is open-sourced software licensed under the [MIT license](LICENSE.md).